Copy of Copy of fall 23 deans list header

 Seven former students named for the College of Architecture Harold L. Adams ’61, Outstanding Alumni Award

 The Texas A&M College of Architecture has announced seven distinguished former students for the College of Architecture Harold L. Adams ’61, Outstanding Alumni Award.
-To honor their remarkable lifetime contributions to their industries and disciplines, the school will host a banquet on Nov.
+To honor their remarkable lifetime contributions to their industries and disciplines, the college will host a banquet on Nov.
 15, 2024, at the Texas A&M Hotel and Conference Center.
 These individuals represent the top one percent of the top one percent among the school’s alumni.

 Former students nominated the 2024 Outstanding Alumni, and a school committee selected them for their exceptional achievements.
-This recognition is the highest honor the school bestows, with less than one percent of its more than 16,000 alumni having received this accolade.
+This recognition is the highest honor the college bestows, with less than one percent of its more than 16,000 alumni having received this accolade.

 The 2024 Outstanding Alumni are: